jbowler432/tenb-reports/README.md

 # tenb-reports
-Alkl code is written for python3.
+All code is written for python3.
 You will need to install the requests and pandas modules

 The expected format for license key file is